GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 \* Step 0: The user navigates to the url that causes the page to load.

-Note: Basic coding (Python, HTML, CSS, Javascript) and command line knowledge is necessary to complete this tutorial.
+Note: Basic coding (Python, HTML, CSS, JavaScript) and command line knowledge is necessary to complete this tutorial.

+## Objectives

+* Store photos in Google Cloud Storage buckets.
+* Store entities in Datastore.
+* Configure Cloud Pub/Sub notifications.
+* Use Google Cloud Vision to implement a photos search.
+* Create and deploy a shared photo album as an App Engine project to display actions performed through the Cloud Platform Console.

+## Costs

+This tutorial uses billable components of Cloud Platform, including:

+* Google App Engine
+* Google Cloud Storage
+* Google Cloud Datastore
+* Google Cloud Pub/Sub
+* Google Cloud Vision

+Use the [pricing calculator](https://cloud.google.com/products/calculator/#id=411d8ca1-210f-4f2c-babd-34c6af2b5538) to generate a cost estimate based on your projected usage.
+New Cloud Platform users might be eligible for a [free trial](https://cloud.google.com/free-trial).

 ## Set up

 The following instructions assume no prior set up has been done.
 Skip steps appropriately if you have already completed them.
 1. [Install the Google Cloud SDK](https://cloud.google.com/sdk/downloads) for necessary commands such as `gcloud` and `gsutil`.
 1. [Create a Pantheon account](https://console.cloud.google.com/) for use of the Cloud Platform Console.
-1. In Pantheon, navigate to the upper header bar and create a new project for use as your App Engine project.
+1. In Pantheon, navigate to the upper header bar and [create a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) for use as your App Engine project.
 Your project has a unique ID that is part of your web application url.
 If necessary, [create a billing project](https://support.google.com/cloud/answer/6288653?hl=en).
+Learn more about billing [here](https://cloud.google.com/appengine/docs/standard/python/console/).
 1. In the command line, [set the default project](https://cloud.google.com/sdk/docs/managing-configurations) to your newly created project by running the following command:

     ```sh